-Queen allows British PM Johnson to suspend parliament before Brexit
+British PM to suspend parliament before Brexit, opposition denounces 'coup'

-LONDON (Reuters) - British Prime Minister Boris Johnson will limit parliament’s ability to derail his Brexit plan by cutting the amount of time it will sit between now and EU exit day on Oct.
-31, infuriating opponents who urged Queen Elizabeth to intervene.
+LONDON (Reuters) - Prime Minister Boris Johnson will suspend Britain’s parliament for more than a month before Brexit, enraging opponents and raising the stakes in the country’s most serious political crisis in decades.

-In his boldest move yet to take the country out of the European Union with or without a divorce deal, Johnson set Oct.
-14 for the Queen’s Speech - the formal state opening of a new session of parliament that is proceeded by a suspension of the House of Commons.
+Cheered on by U.S President Donald Trump, Johnson launched his boldest move yet to take the country out of the European Union by Oct.
+31 with or without a divorce deal, by setting a new date for a state opening of parliament.

-The queen agreed to the date, effectively shutting parliament from mid-September for around a month.

-Incensed, opposition leaders wrote to the queen to express their concern and asked for a meeting, threatening to drag the 93-year-old monarch into the constitutional crisis.
+Known as the Queen’s Speech, the formal event will be held on Oct.
+14 and be preceded by a suspension of the House of Commons, meaning parliament will not sit between mid-September and mid-October.

+The move, which had to be approved by Queen Elizabeth, limits the time opponents have to derail a disorderly Brexit, but also increases the chance that Johnson could face a vote of no-confidence in his government, and possibly an election.

+It also risks dragging the 93-year-old, politically neutral queen into the dispute.
+So incensed were leaders of the opposition parties by Johnson’s plan that several have written to the monarch asking for a meeting to express their concern.

+The queen acts on the advice of her prime minister and is not expected to take an active role herself.
+Her speech at the opening of parliament is written by the government, outlining its plans for legislation.
+Her office declined to comment.

-“There will be ample time in parliament for MPs (Members of Parliament) to debate the EU, to debate Brexit and all the other issues, ample time,” Johnson told reporters.
+“There will be ample time in parliament for MPs (members of parliament) to debate the EU, to debate Brexit and all the other issues, ample time,” Johnson told reporters.

 Asked if he was trying to block MPs from delaying Britain’s EU departure, he replied: “That is completely untrue.”